 An empath is someone who is highly sensitive to external stimuli.
-This does not only make them feel the emotions and pain of other people but they also get affect by external factors that hardly affect normal people.
+This does not only make them feel the emotions and pain of other people but they also get affected by external factors that hardly affect normal people.
 For example, raising your voice at an empath can badly hurt them, let alone yelling at them.
 On the other hand narcissists are known to lack empathy and to be insensitive to other people’s pain.
 For this reason, most people assume that an empath is the exact opposite of a narcissist.

 But, is this true?
 Does this mean that an empath cannot be a narcissist?